Bbalduzz/Valorant-Account-Creator/README.md

 - GUI application and exeguible: easy to use and good looking
 - it uses the selenium module
 - the accounts' credentials are stored in a generated file called "Credentials.txt"
+- Added the abilty to solve hcaptcha tests in the premium version
 - tested and created for Firefox, feel free to modify it for Chromium based browsers

 ## ValoGen